falconice/hello-linux/README.md

 # hello-linux
-This repository dedicated to learn Linux.
+This repository is dedicated to learn Linux.
 Notes of basic commands and features.